The Secret of the Old Clock: Adaptations

 The 12th installment in the Nancy Drew point-and-click adventure game series by Her Interactive, named Nancy Drew: Secret of the Old Clock, is loosely based on the novel and also incorporate elements from The Hidden Staircase, The Bungalow Mystery, and The Mystery at Lilac Inn.

 The story of the episode "The Curse of the Dark Storm" from the Nancy Drew television series is inspired by the novel.
 In the episode, Nancy and Ned find a clock hidden by Tiffany Hudson.
 The clock holds what Tiffany wanted Ned to have following her death.

-In 2026, Marci Kay Monson and Ryan Wheatcroft will respectively retell and illustrate The Secret of the Old Clock as part of publisher Gibbs Smith's Mini Mysteries, a children's book series that faithfully retells classic mystery novels for modern readers 4 to 8 years old.
-Monson's retelling-titled The Secret of the Old Clock: A Nancy Drew Detective Story-will be distributed by Simon & Schuster.
+In 2026, Marci Kay Monson and Ryan Wheatcroft respectively retold and illustrated The Secret of the Old Clock as part of publisher Gibbs Smith's Mini Mysteries, a children's book series that faithfully retells classic mystery novels for modern readers 4 to 8 years old.
+Monson's retelling—titled The Secret of the Old Clock: A Nancy Drew Detective Story—was distributed by Simon & Schuster.